 SAP provides a certified list of Google Cloud configurations for SAP HANA on its website as well.
 For more details, see the Find Certified IaaS Platforms page in the SAP HANA Hardware Directory.

 - Standard (HDD) persistent disks: Low-cost block storage for large devices.

 - SSD persistent disks: Fast and reliable block storage, with high IOPS and low latency.

 For more information, see Storage Options.

-GCP persistent disks are designed for high durability.
+Google Cloud persistent disks are designed for high durability.
 They store data redundantly to ensure data integrity.
 Each persistent disk can store up to 64 TB, so you can create large logical volumes without managing arrays of disks.
 One key feature is that persistent disks are automatically encrypted to protect data.